Navigating Blackboard and Teams

 Find your student record by logging into My Humber to view your final grades.

+Visit the MyHumber How-to Guides for help with a variety of different tasks, including dropping or adding new courses.
 You can pay for your online course either online or over the phone.
 Visit Online Registration for instructions on how to register for your online course.
 As well, you can find the Office of the Registrar’s contact information on their website.

 Most courses are not self-paced.
 Online courses have firm start and end dates.
 While you can access your course material anytime, you are expected to complete the course requirements as per the schedule outlined by your teacher in the Critical Path.